 The Michigan Downtown Association Professional Development Certificate Program

-The MDA created the program to provide training in the essential knowledge areas for downtown professionals and to elevate the stature and value of Michigan downtown professionals.
+The MDA created the MiPDM program to provide training in the essential knowledge areas for downtown professionals and to elevate the stature and value of Michigan downtown professionals.
 The program is rigorous and challenging to ensure that the end result, a certificate of completion, means that the recipient has gained the necessary skills and experience to be considered a well-rounded expert in downtown management.

-Applicants must be a current member or join the MDA.
+The MDAs professional development program and MiPDM certificate is open to selected persons who are involved in a profession related to downtown development.
+Applicants must be a current member, employed by a member organization, or join the MDA.
 Not yet employed in the field?
-Memberships for individuals or students is affordably priced at $100/$50 annually.
+Membership to the MDA for individuals or students is affordably priced at $100/$50 annually.

 Please contact the MDA at 248-838-9711 for further information.